openvinotoolkit/nncf/docs/compression_algorithms/CompressWeights.md

 ### Weights Compression

+[OpenVINO](https://github.com/openvinotoolkit/openvino) is the preferred backend to run Weights Compression with, and PyTorch is also supported.

 #### The algorithm description

 The Weights Compression algorithm is aimed at compressing the weights of the models and can be used to optimize the model footprint and performance of large models where the size of weights is relatively larger than the size of activations, for example, Large Language Models (LLM).
 The algorithm compresses weights only for Linear and Embedding layers.
-It is also possible to keep the precision of the original weights and insert FakeQuantize operations by setting `use_fake_quantize` parameter to `True`.

 #### User guide